OHara1022/Projects/README.md

 # Projects
-iOS applications I have created.
+Projects I have created in Swift and Java.